Solar Panels PayBack Period

 Return on Investment for a 2.5 kW Solar Panel Installation

 Double the size of your solar panel installation and you almost double your savings.
 The cost of a normal 2.5 kW array will be around £4,000 and produce an estimated Feed in Tariff of £30 per year whilst saving on your energy bills to the tune of £240.
 With the export tariff of about £25 you will get income and savings that amount to approximately £130 to £200 per year.
-This will enable you to pay off the cost of instalment in around 17-18 years.
+This will enable you to pay off the cost of installment in around 17-18 years.

 Return on Investment for a 4 kW Solar Panel Installation

 If you have the roof space and finance for a large 4 kW installation, then you may benefit from even greater returns.
 The array will cost around £4,500 – 7,000 and will produce a Feed in Tariff return of approximately £79 a year.
 Combine this with energy savings of nearly £170 a year plus your export tariff, then you are looking at income and savings that equate to nearly £300.
-That means you may well pay off the cost of instalment within fifteen years.
+That means you may well pay off the cost of installment within fifteen years.

 With all installations, once you have paid off the initial investment then you head into a period of pure profit.
 With most installations lasting a minimum of 20 to 25 years, you will have around five to ten years where your solar panels are working just for you.